jkjaer/fastF0Nls/README.md

 - Maximum a-posteriori probability pitch tracking in noisy environments using harmonic model, Tabrikian, J.; Dubnov, S.; and Dickalov, Y..
 In: IEEE Transactions on Speech and Audio Processing 12 (1), 2004, pp. 76-87.

-Alternatively, and much simpler, median smoothing or dynamic programming.
+Alternatively, and much simpler, median smoothing or dynamic programming can also be used.
 See more in
 - Postprocessing techniques for voice pitch trackers,  Secrest, B.; Doddington, G.; in Proc.
 IEEE Int.
 Conf.
 Acoust., Speech, Signal Process.
 IEEE, 1982, vol. 7, pp. 172--175.
 - Pitch and voicing determination of speech with an extension toward music signals, Hess, W. J., Springer handbook of speech processing.
 Springer, Berlin, Heidelberg, 2008.
 181-212.